-Ablution, or ritual bathing, is a time honored tradition that has been passed down through the generations.
+Ablution, or ritual bathing, is a time-honored tradition that has been passed down through the generations.
 Because of the interconnected imagery both bathing and spirituality bring, it is understandable why ritualized bathing evolved.
 Nowadays, many still utilize fresh herbs to undergo a practice as old as humanity itself.

 The History of the Ritual Bath

-As far as the ritual bath is concerned, some of the earliest proof come to us from ancient Jewish culture.
-Their mikvot, or ritual cleansing baths, have been unearthed in many archaeological digs around the world.
+As far as the ritual bath is concerned, some of the earliest proof comes to us from ancient Jewish culture.
+Their "mikvot", or ritual cleansing baths, have been unearthed in many archaeological digs around the world.
 Some even date as far back as 1150 CE.
 They were designed to hold 60 gallons of water so the person undergoing the ritual could be submerged entirely.

 Inopportunely, the 16th century proved to be a hard time for all types of bathing.
-Because Christianity saw bath houses as a gateway to sin, bathing was shunned altogether.
+Because Christianity saw bathhouses as a gateway to sin, bathing was shunned altogether.
 After all, the soul was cleansed on the inside, not the outside.
 Its prominence as a political and religious power at the time led to an increase in dirt and disease everywhere as plagues spread more easily due to the ban on bathing.

-Herbs and Bathing
+Herbs and Spiritual Bathing

 Knowing what you are cleansing will help determine the herbs you use.
 Plants like Espanta Muerto have long been used to dispel jinxes and remove unwanted spirits.
-Still others, such as Bleo Blanco, maximize peace and tranquility.
+Still, others, such as Bleo Blanco, maximize peace and tranquility.
 While dried herbs are often touted as the preferred choice, it can be argued this is only because dried herbs are found at a larger variety of stores.
 In reality, fresh herbs are the strongest in both aroma and power.

 Another popular method is to steep fresh herbs in boiling water for about 10 minutes.
-Strain this mixture, let it cool and then pour over your head while standing in your tub.
+Strain this mixture, let it cool, and then pour over your head while standing in your tub.
 During this time, meditate on your current position in life.
 Release any and all negative energy and take in the positive.
 Prayers are also welcome and encouraged during this time.
-If a fuller cleanse is a part of what you seek, use a soft sponge to add a physical component to the otherwise spiritual activity.
+If a fuller cleanse is part of what you seek, use a soft sponge to add a physical component to the otherwise spiritual activity.

 Santeria Spiritual Baths

 One of the more common practices of ablution comes from the Santeria Church of the Orishas.
-To this faith, spiritual cleansing and, in particular, baths are an easy, simple way to flush out negative emotions, clear away bad energy and develop psychic powers.
+To this faith, spiritual cleansing and, in particular, baths are an easy, simple way to flush out negative emotions, clear away bad energy, and develop psychic powers.
 For certain baths, the church will provide gallons of blessed bath water for the user to then take home and bathe in.
 For simpler tactics, they also have recipes they are happy to give out.